-Step 1: Confirm eligibility (review the eligibility requirements as listed in these guidelines to confirm your organization and your project are eligible).
+Step 1: Confirm eligibility (review the eligibility requirements as listed in these guidelines to confirm you as the applicant and your project are eligible).

 Step 2: Submit the required forms and documentation by the deadline.
 Depending on your project dates, you may have the option of applying to either intake.
-For example, an organization planning a community event in December could apply to either Intake 1 or Intake 2.
+For example, an organization planning art event in December could apply to either Intake 1 or Intake 2.
 But applying in April gives more planning time.
 Remember, expenses incurred before the application deadline are ineligible.

 Step 3: Applications are screened; incomplete and/or ineligible applications will not be evaluated.
-Eligible applications are reviewed by the Beaumont Grant Funding Advisory Committee (GFAC).
+Eligible applications are reviewed by the Arts Advisory Committee (AAC).